William Henry Rhodes-Moorhouse: Royal Air Force

 No. 601 Squadron's forces were withdrawn to Tangmere on 17 June, and in July flew against the initial Luftwaffe attacks over the Channel and the south coast.
-Rhodes-Moorhouse shared in the destruction of a Do17 on 7 July and 11 July.
-He also claimed a Ju88 and shared another on 16 July.
+Rhodes-Moorhouse shared in the destruction of a Do 17 on 7 July and 11 July.
+He also claimed a Ju 88 and shared another on 16 July.
 He was awarded the Distinguished Flying Cross in late July 1940.

 On 11 August Rhodes-Moorhouse claimed two Bf 109s destroyed.
 On that same day, his wife Amalia's 21-year-old brother, Dick Demetriadi, who served in the same squadron, was shot down and killed.
-He claimed another Bf 109 on 18 August, a shared He111 on 30 August, and two Bf 109s probably destroyed on 31 August, with a Do17 destroyed on 4 September.
+He claimed another Bf 109 on 18 August, a shared He 111 on 30 August, and two Bf 109s probably destroyed on 31 August, with a Do 17 destroyed on 4 September.

 On 6 September, No. 601 Squadron were engaged above Tunbridge Wells with Bf 109s.
 Rhodes-Moorhouse's Hurricane (P8818) was shot down and crashed near High Brooms railway viaduct.
 He is buried in a private cemetery in the grounds of his family's former home, Parnham House in Dorset, near Beaminster, with his father.